ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 Selecting this credential type enables synchronization of cloud inventory with Red Hat Satellite 6.

-climber writes a Satellite configuration file based on fields prompted in the user interface.
+ascender writes a Satellite configuration file based on fields prompted in the user interface.
 The absolute path to the file is set in the following environment variable:

 ::